lborocs/22cob290-part2-team-10/README.md

 >
 > If they're meant to be teams, need to ask who assigns projects & employees to
 > teams - e.g. company-wide manager idk
+>
+> Or maybe the only company-wide roles are `MANAGER` and `USER`
+> Then each project has a manager, leader (`USER`) and members (`USER`s)

+> Think we also misunderstood the dashboard:
+>
+> "There should also be a manager’s dashboard so that the managers or team lead‐
+> ers can keep track of the progression of the project they are responsible for."
+>
+> The dashboard is for _each_ project, and is more akin to the project overview that we were doing
+>

 ### TODO (feedback from Part 1 presentation)